cylondata/twister2/docs/documents/job-master/JobMaster.md

 in the future.

 Workers send WorkerStateChange message to the job master to inform it about its state change.
 The format of the message is as follows:

     message WorkerStateChange {
-      int32 workerID = 1;
+        WorkerNetworkInfo workerNetworkInfo = 1;
         WorkerState newState = 2;
-      string workerIP = 3;
-      int32 workerPort = 4;
     }

+WorkerNetworkInfo message defines the networking properties of a Twister2 worker:

+    message WorkerNetworkInfo {
+        oneof required {
+            int32 workerID = 1;
+        }
+        string workerIP = 2;
+        int32 port = 3;
+        string nodeIP = 4;
+        string rackName = 5;
+        string dataCenterName = 6;
+    }

 The job master in response sends the following message to the worker.

     message WorkerStateChangeResponse {
+        oneof required {
             int32 workerID = 1;
+        }
         WorkerState sentState = 2;
     }

 ## Worker Discovery